 - Update your device drivers

-- Delete any corrupted zones from your Windows Registry
+- Delete any corrupt zones from your Windows Registry

 - Check for viruses and malware